Asymptotic properties of Bernstein estimators on the simplex: Proof of the results for the c.d.f. estimator F n,m star

-\begin{proof}[Proof of Theorem \ref{thm:Theorem.2.1.Babu.Canty.Chaubey}] By the triangle inequality and $\sum_{\bb{k}\in \N_0^d \cap m\mathcal{S}} P_{\bb{k},m}(\bb{x}) = 1$, we have
+\begin{proof}[\bf Proof of Theorem~\ref{thm:Theorem.2.1.Babu.Canty.Chaubey}] By the triangle inequality and $\sum_{\bb{k}\in \N_0^d \cap m\mathcal{S}} P_{\bb{k},m}(\bb{x}) = 1$, we have

-The first term on the last line goes to $0$ by the Glivenko-Cantelli theorem, and the second term goes to $0$ by the multidimensional Bernstein's theorem (i.e.\ a weak version of Proposition \ref{prop:uniform.strong.consistency} where $F$ is only assumed to be continuous on $\mathcal{S}$). \footnote{To be more precise, on the first line of \eqref{eq:prop:uniform.strong.consistency.Taylor}, use the uniform continuity of $F$ inside the bulk $N_{\bb{x},m}$ and a concentration bound to show that the contributions coming from outside the bulk are negligible.
-Alternatively, see Theorem 1.1.1 in \cite{MR0864976}.}
+The first term on the right-hand side goes to $0$ by the Glivenko-Cantelli theorem, and the second term goes to $0$ by a weak version of Proposition~\ref{prop:uniform.strong.consistency} where $F$ is only assumed to be continuous on $\mathcal{S}$.
+(To be more precise, after the first equality in \eqref{eq:prop:uniform.strong.consistency.Taylor}, use the uniform continuity of $F$ inside the bulk $N_{\bb{x},m}$ and a concentration bound to show that the contributions coming from outside the bulk are negligible.
+Alternatively, see Theorem~1.1.1 in \cite{MR0864976}.)
+This proves \eqref{eq:thm:Theorem.2.1.Babu.Canty.Chaubey.eq.1}.

 For the remainder of the proof, we study the closeness between $F_{n,m}^{\star}$ and the empirical cumulative distribution function $F_n$.
 We assume that $F$ is differentiable on $\mathcal{S}$ and its partial derivatives are Lipschitz continuous.
 By the triangle inequality,